JakeStratton/NewsClusters/README.md

 <INSERT LINK TO LDAVIS HERE>

-It was extremely easy top infer human-useable topics from the words representing each topic:
+It was extremely easy to infer human-useable terms to represent each topic:

 <INSERT TOPIC LIST>